 fix neb command

-fix ID group-ID neb Kspring
+fix ID group-ID neb Kspring keyword value

 - ID, group-ID are documented in fix command